mendozg/python-yescrypt-hash/README.md

 Install
 -------

-Python 2.7 is required as well as gcc.
+Python >=3.8 is required as well as gcc.

-    $ python setup.py install
+    $ pip install .

 Test